cashubtc/nuts/CTF-split-merge.md

 ## Trading and Redemption

-See [NUT-28][28] for trading (NUT-03 swap within the same conditional keyset) and redemption (`POST /v1/redeem_outcome` with oracle witness).
+See [NUT-CTF][CTF] for trading (NUT-03 swap within the same conditional keyset) and redemption (`POST /v1/redeem_outcome` with oracle witness).
 Wallets SHOULD remove conditional tokens for non-winning outcome collections from the user's balance after oracle attestation.

 ## Combinatorial Markets